pepzicles/diy-lovemessengers-nycresistor/README.md

 <br>

 ## About
 Our DIY Love Messengers are the perfect gift for your friends/ partners, especially long-distance ones!
 When the button of one love messenger is pressed, both of them will light up - no matter HOW FAR AWAY the two messengers are!
-We will be using all the files, code and 3D models from this repository in the SIGGRAPH workshop.
+We will be using all the files, code and 3D models from this repository.
 <br>
 <br>
 <img src="Media/gif.gif" alt="demo" width="600"/>